bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 ## `iomanip` - output manipulation

-Suppose you have an hour between 0 and 24.
+Suppose you have an int hour between 0 and 24.
 To always output in the format HH you can do:

 ```cpp
 cout << setfill('0') << setw(2) << right << hour << endl;